Expertise: Federal budget, domestic human resources policy

 Cogan has served on numerous congressional, presidential, and California state advisory commissions.
 He served on the California State Commission on the 21st Century Economy and the California Public Employee Post-Employment Benefits Commission.
 He served on President George W. Bush's Commission to Strengthen Social Security, the US Bipartisan Commission on Health Care (the Pepper Commission), the Social Security Notch Commission, and the National Academy of Sciences' Panel on Poverty and Family Assistance.

-Cogan serves on the board of directors of Gilead Sciences and Venture Lending and Leasing.
-He also serves on the board of trustees of the Charles Schwab Family of Funds and Sacred Heart Schools in Atherton, CA.
+Cogan serves on the board of directors of Gilead Sciences and Venture Lending and Leasing, L.L.C. and on the board of trustees of the Charles Schwab Family of Funds.

 Cogan received his AB in 1969 and his PhD in 1976 from the University of California at Los Angeles, both in economics.
 He was an associate economist at the RAND Corporation from 1975 to 1980.
 In 1979, Cogan was appointed a national fellow at the Hoover Institution; in 1980 he was appointed a senior research fellow; and in 1984 he became a senior fellow.